 The Office of the University Secretary supports the University's governing bodies in furtherance of the long-term strategic interests of the University.
-The Office ensures the continuity of strong volunteer leadership of the University, manages Trustee Affairs, Overseer Affairs, and University Council.
+The Office ensures the continuity of strong volunteer leadership of the University, manages Trustee Affairs, Board of Advisors, and University Council.
 The office oversees key ceremonial programs including Commencement, Convocation, inaugurations, and the selection process for honorary degree recipients.
 The Office also issues diplomas, maintains custody of the University seal, and authorizes the use of Penn's name, trademarks and insignia.

 Office of University Communications

-The Office oversees the central Penn website; the University’s news site; Penn’s social media sites on Facebook, Twitter, YouTube, Google+, Tumblr, Flickr and Instagram; produces the electronic newswires Penn News Today, Penn News Weekly and Penn News for Parents; the internal publications Penn Current and Penn Current Express; and the development of other specialty publications such as Research at Penn.
+The Office oversees the central Penn website; the Penn Today website; Penn’s social media sites on Facebook, Twitter, YouTube, Tumblr, Flickr and Instagram; produces the electronic newswires Penn Today, Penn News Weekly and Penn News for Parents; and the development of other specialty publications such as Research at Penn.
 The office also has responsibility for WXPN, the non-commercial public radio service of the University of Pennsylvania.